-This lecture course introduces students to both an overview of the main historical developments in North America from 1945 to the present, and ways in which historical methods allow us to interpret the past in different ways.
-Attention will be given to both domestic and foreign policy to cover the major developments concerning the United States during the Cold War and beyond.
-Although Canada and Mexico will be discussed, the emphasis of the course falls upon the United States.
+This lecture course presents an overview of the main historical developments in North America from 1945 to the present.
+Attention will be given to both domestic and foreign policy.
+The course focuses on the United States, although Canada and Mexico will also be discussed.
+See also E-Prospectus 5181KH46.

 The student has:

-- Acquired knowledge and understanding of history, its processes, structure, actors, factors and events and has familiarised him-/herself with the academic understanding of history and the history specific to the area, with an emphasis on the last two centuries.
+- Acquired knowledge and understanding of history, its processes, structure, actors, factors, and events, and has familiarised him- / herself with the academic understanding of history and the history specific to the chosen area, with an emphasis on the last two centuries.

 Furthermore, the student has acquired a basic understanding of the theories used in the field of History and those with specific relevance to the Area History.

-Finally the student has acquired the basic research skills, which he/she has put into practice for the first time in the shape of a small individual research project.
+Finally the student has acquired basic research skills, which he/she has put into practice in writing a short research essay.

 The timetable is available on the BA International Studies website.